For over two months now, Brad Keselowski has been racing as well as anybody on the Sprint Cup circuit.

 "Disappointing," said Gordon, who started the race in 19th position.
 "We had to fight hard to come from 19th up there in the top five, and the car was feeling good."

-Keselowski has finished in the top 10 in 10 of the last 11 races.
-He began the year poorly with a late accident at Daytona.
-Earlier in that race, he caused a bit of a stir when he posted on Twitter during the red flag.
+Keselowski began the year poorly with a late accident at Daytona.
+Earlier in that race, he caused a bit of a stir when he posted on Twitter during a red-flag stoppage.
 Afterward, NASCAR said it was OK for Keselowski to keep his cellphone in his car during events, and that all drivers were encouraged to use social media.